plantain-00/protocol-based-web-framework/README.md

 Function name should be unique name for api binding, and is used for generating backend types: `blogPage` -> `BlogPage`

 Function parameter name can be `query` and `path`, they are different parts of a url.

+Default value in function parameter is used to fill default value when the parameter is not passed, for example, a page url is `http://localhost:4000/blogs`, then in page component, the `props` is `{ query: { page: 1 }}`

 ### 10. generate router declaration